-We are pleased to invite you to the 8th edition of the European Labour Mobility Congress (ELMC), which will take place on February 17-18, 2025, at the ICE Congress Centre in Krakow.
-This prestigious event has been a magnet for audiences from Poland and across Europe, bringing together professionals interested in the single market, labour mobility, and the freedom to provide services.
+On February 17-18, 2025, the 8th edition of the European Labour Mobility Congress (ELMC) took place at the ICE Congress Centre in Kraków.
+As every year, the event attracted participants from Poland and across Europe, focusing on issues related to the Single Market, labour mobility, and the freedom to provide services.

-The first day of the Congress, under the name SIMFO@ELMC (Single Market Forum at European Labour Mobility Congress), will also be part of the Polish Presidency of the Council of the European Union.
-Participants will have the opportunity to attend lectures on key issues related to the single market, such as the expansion of the European Union to new member states, free trade agreements, and the challenges related to the posting of workers within the context of the freedom to provide services.
+The first day of the Congress, known as SIMFO@ELMC (Single Market Forum within the European Labour Mobility Congress), was held as an official event of the Polish Presidency of the Council of the European Union.
+Participants had the opportunity to engage in discussions on key topics concerning the Single Market, including the expansion of the EU to new member states, free trade agreements, and the challenges of posting workers in the context of the freedom to provide services.

-One of the most critical topics to be addressed during the Congress will be the posting of workers, which has long been a source of controversy at the European Union level.
-In theory, posting workers offers benefits to all parties involved—workers can earn more abroad than at home, their rights are protected under the principle of favorability, and employers can access the vast EU market without needing to establish branches in every member state.
-However, in practice, the process faces significant challenges.
-Issues such as social dumping, unscrupulous business practices, and difficulties in enforcing regulations have made the posting of workers one of the most controversial subjects in EU political debates over the past decade.
+One of the central topics addressed at the Congress was the posting of workers, which has been a subject of intense debate at the EU level for years.
+While in theory, posting benefits all parties involved—allowing workers to earn higher wages than in their home countries, ensuring their rights under the principle of more favorable conditions, and providing businesses with access to the EU market without requiring the establishment of branches in each member state—in practice, it faces numerous challenges.
+Allegations of social dumping, unfair business practices, and enforcement difficulties have made worker posting one of the most controversial issues in EU policy discussions over the past decade.

-The first day will therefore offer a deep dive into the distinction between social protection and protectionism and will explore how the principle of “equal pay for equal work” perpetuates wage inequality within the European Union.
-Experts will also discuss whether the difficulties in enforcing existing regulations justify their revision and how to strike a balance between the freedom to provide services and worker protection.
+This is why the first day of the Congress was dedicated to in-depth discussions on the EU Single Market, the distinction between social protection and protectionism, and the impact of the ‘equal pay for equal work’ principle on wage disparities within the EU.
+Experts debated whether enforcement challenges justify legislative changes and how to strike a balance between the freedom to provide services and worker protection.

-The second day will focus on practical solutions to challenges related to labour mobility and the functioning of the single market.
-Participants will be able to join workshops where experts will share valuable insights and strategies on managing the posting of workers and ensuring compliance with regulations.
+The second day of the Congress focused on practical solutions to challenges related to labour mobility and the functioning of the Single Market.
+Participants attended workshops, where experts provided valuable insights, strategies, and best practices for managing posting processes and ensuring compliance with legal regulations.

 SIMFO@ELMC – Official Event of the Polish Presidency of the Council of the European Union